Tolas-Atelier/hello-world/README.md

 # hello-world
-My very first ideas about this world I'm venturing into
+my very first ideas about this world I'm venturing into